The Fire Inside (Bob Seger album)

 The Fire Inside is the fourteenth studio album by American singer-songwriter Bob Seger.
-The album was released in mid 1991 on the record label, Capitol.
+The album was released by Capitol Records in 1991.
 It was Seger's first album of entirely new music since Like a Rock in 1986.
 Though credited to "The Silver Bullet Band", much of the album used guest and session musicians, with limited contributions from Silver Bullet Band members.
 Among the guest artists on the album are Joe Walsh, Bruce Hornsby, Roy Bittan, Steve Lukather, Don Was, Waddy Wachtel, Rick Vito, Mike Campbell, Patty Smyth, Lisa Germano, and Kenny Aronoff.

 On release, The Fire Inside received a mixed critical reception, but was still a commercial success peaking at number 7 on the US Billboard album chart, and achieved Platinum status from the RIAA.

 Critical reception

 Reviewing for AllMusic, critic Bret Adams wrote of the album "Overall, the 12-track album is a disappointing piecemeal effort with five different production credits, and Seger uses two Tom Waits covers and one other outside song to pad it."